w3c/css-houdini-drafts/css-animationworklet/README.md

 created, played, paused, inspected, and generally controlled from main document scope.
 Here is how various methods roughly translate:

-  - cancel(): cancels the animation and the corresponding animator instance is removed.
+  - `cancel()`: cancels the animation and the corresponding animator instance is removed.
-  - play(): starts the animation and the corresponding animator instance may get its `animate` function called periodically as a result of changes in its timelines.
+  - `play()`: starts the animation and the corresponding animator instance gets constructed and may get its `animate` function called periodically as a result of changes in its timelines.
   - pause(): pauses the animation and the corresponding animator instance no longer receives `animate` calls.
-  - finish(): invokes `finish` on the corresponding animator instance.
-  - reverse() or mutating playbackRate: invokes `playbackRateChanged` on the corresponding animator instance.
+  - finish(), reverse() or mutating playbackRate: these affect the currentTime which is seens by the animator instance.
+(We are considering possiblity of having a `onPlaybackRateChanged` callback)

 ## ScrollTimeline
 [ScrollTimeline](https://wicg.github.io/scroll-animations/#scrolltimeline) is a concept introduced in